 Lead fit refers to how well a lead fits into your ideal buyer persona based on location, age, gender, etc. If you have a local store, the leads who live in your city would have a positive score, and those who are too far would have a negative score.

-Here, you’ll need to assess the level of engagement a lead has shown towards your content.
+Here, you’ll need to assess the level of engagement a lead has shown toward your content.
 The leads will get a positive score if they’ve downloaded a white paper from your website and filled out a contact form.
 If the lead has only liked one of your social media posts, they might not receive a high score.

 Assigning point values to each characteristic based on your priorities would be best.
 For example, you could say that a lead who subscribed to your newsletter should get 3 points, while those who followed your brand on Instagram should get 1.